 Collective Total Pension Liability \$ 8,341

 Plan's Collective Fiduciary Net Position (5,117)

-Collective Net Pension Liability 3,224
+Collective Net Pension Liability \$ 3,224

 Plan Fiduciary Net Position as a percentage

+of the Total Pension Liability 61.35%

 The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2013 and rolled forward to the measurement date of June 30, 2015.
 The County's proportionate share of the June 30, 2015 net pension liability is \$3,163.
 The County's proportion of 98.12% is based on an employer contribution allocation and has not changed since June 30, 2014.